-I've had the Bears selecting Mitchell Trubisky here for the past month-and-a-half, but I don't think they'll go in that direction in the wake of paying Mike Glennon a ton of money.
+I had the Bears selecting Mitchell Trubisky prior to free agency, but I don't think they'll go in that direction in the wake of Chicago paying Mike Glennon a ton of money for some reason.

 Rd.
 2, Pk.
 4